Zeleo/recurrence-expression/README.md

 Recurrence expression is available in Maven central.

-If you use Maven, at this to your `pom.xml`:
+If you use Maven, add this to your `pom.xml`:

 ```xml
 <dependency>